100 Stories

 Commune with Nature

 The whole adventure to Iwakuni and Kintaikyo is packed with the simple beauty of nature.
 Japan has its share of large cities with restaurants, bars, clubs, etc. But Japan’s real allure is its natural beauty and the connection that local people have with their surroundings.
-From the fruit and vegetables to the rice, and to the rivers and mountains, Japan abounds with nature.
-If a short trip outside of the Hiroshima city limits is in your plans, it will be well worth it to travel to the Kintaikyo area to view the bridge and its surroundings.
+From the fruit, vegetables, and rice to the rivers and mountains, Japan abounds with nature.
+If a short trip outside of the Hiroshima City limits is in your plans, it will be well worth it to travel to the Kintaikyo area to view the bridge and its surroundings.
 I believe that it will be well worth your time!